Byzzen/Active-Connections-lookup-tool/README.md

 # Active-Connections-lookup-tool
 This powershell scripts gets active connections and presents a possibillity to lookup the information associated with the IP

+!!!!
+REMEMBER THAT THIS SCRIPT USES AN API WITH LIMITS!

 The IP Address Lookup Tool is a PowerShell script with a graphical interface that allows users to retrieve information about IP addresses.
 It performs the following tasks:

 Display Active Connections: